 You need to remember a lot of things in order to become a successful technical writer.
 Remember, when it comes to technical writing, the more concise and understandable your text is, the better.
 You may tend to wander off topic if you've been working on a project for a long time, but this can severely damage your end result.
 Keep focused and remember to leave any shred of an opinion out of your work.
 Just take things one word at a time.

 Notes

-1. Jump up Hart, Geoff.
+Jump up↑ Hart, Geoff.
 "Cross Cultural Communication Requires Us to Test Our Assumptions.
-STC-Montreal, September 30th, 2008 the Today, majority workplaces are multicultural.
-Employees in the workplace are more likely to come from different backgrounds including cultural and different environments of the world. parts textbook Technical
+STC-Montreal, September 30th, 2008

 25. Appreciating Different Cultures